readwritetools/rwt-sitenav/readme.md

    * The first few times that a visitor interacts with your website, the menu button pulses to draw attention to itself.
    * The menu scrolls vertically, accommodating any number of menu items.
+   * Menu items may be kept separate from the web component, allowing the webmaster to change its contents in a single centralized place.
+Alternatively, menu items may be slotted directly between the component's opening and closing tags.
    * The menu item corresponding to the current page is highlighted and scrolled into view when the page is first loaded.
    * The menu has an event interface for showing and hiding itself.